Sustainability

 IMPACTFUL BIODIVERSITY

-City Football Academy has reached the highest possible environmental standards – the gold standard under L.E.E.D. guidelines.
+City Football Academy continues to meet the highest possible environmental standards – the gold standard under L.E.E.D. guidelines.
 Low carbon, low water and low waste measures are employed to minimise our impact on the environment and encourage local biodiversity.

 Materials